I pull up to my new home and see some guy sprawled on the front porch, blocking the damn door.

-“Look at me,” Blue bursts into my thoughts, “just standing here chatting while you’re holding that.”
+“Look at me,” Blue’s voice bursts into my thoughts, “just standing here chatting while you’re holding that.”

 He reaches for my heavy crate.
 “Let me help you unload.”

-His arms rub against mine as he pulls the crate from me.
-I feel my heart speed up even more.
+His arms rub against mine as he pulls the crate from me, and my heart speeds up even more.

-Blue sets my crate on the front porch, wiping an arm across his forehead as he straightens.
-“Fuck, it’s hot,” he complains.
+“Fuck, it’s hot,” he complains, setting my crate on the front porch and wiping an arm across his forehead as he straightens.

-And my eyes, with no permission from my brain, fixate on his defined abs.
+And my eyes, with no permission from my brain, fixate for a second on his well-defined abs.

 I mean, it’s normal, I guess.
 He is seriously sexy.

-But I’m pretty sure I don’t want to start off my college career by falling into bed with my roommate.
+But I don’t want to start off my college career by falling into bed with my roommate.
 Pretty sure that would lead to complications I don’t need.

 I just want to get up to my room and unpack.
 Alone.